roadiz/docs/user/write-in-markdown/index.rst

 ------

 **Add two hashtag** ``#`` **or more according to your title importance level.**
 Backoffice shortcut buttons allow to directly insert your titles marks before your selected text.
-Make sure to leave a blank line before the first title your write.
+Make sure to leave a blank line before each new title you write.
 ::
     ## Architecture
     ### Modern architecture